yourlabs/django-autocomplete-light/docs/source/tutorial.rst

 Using a template to render the autocomplete
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-You could use autocomplete_light.AutocompleteListTemplate instead:
+You could use :py:class:`autocomplete_light.AutocompleteListTemplate` instead:

 .. code-block:: python